alihttp404/PetaByte_server/README.md

 The main architecture of the project can be summarized as the following:

 Development:
   Frontend: Flutter
   Backend: Express (node js)
   Database: Postgresql
   Authentication: Firebase
-Hostinng service: Render
+  Hosting service: Render

 Version Control:
   dev - used for development
   main - used for production(render)

 Testing:
   Render - a pr testing server is used before deployment Postman - CRUD API testing

 Stay tuned for more documentation in the near future!